intel-unesp-mcp/infieri2019-session1/README.md

 **(N is a number assigned to each participant)**

 **The -X toggle allows to run GUI programs remotly**

+Use the following command to log in to the KNL host system.

 ```
 $ ssh –X KNL-SERVER –l traineeN